RV campers see the **note below.

-In addition to camping, you can walk a trail to our OTHER 30 acres and visit the treehouse.
-There is a cool old bridge (closed) nearby that appears terrifying, but locals fish from it.
+In addition to camping, you can walk a trail or canopied gravel road to our OTHER 30 acres and visit the treehouse if other campers haven't reserved it.
+Feeling adventurous?
+There is a cool old bridge nearby that appears terrifying, but locals fish from it.
 You can walk, bike, or ride your horse on our county road.
-The WORLD famous Katy Trail is a biking/walking trail that was re-purposed from a railroad.
+The WORLD famous Katy Trail is a biking/walking trail that was re-purposed from a railway.
 It is about a 15-20 minute drive away.
-There is fishing on public ground at the Petite Saline creek.
-See other details later in this listing.
+A local chef ( 8 miles away) makes THE BEST carry out pizza on friday and saturday nights.
+There is fishing available from public ground at the Petite Saline creek.

 - On arrival: Meet and greet

 - Minimum nights: 1 night

 - Accepts bookings: 3 months out Weeknight discount: 25% off

 The best biking is at the Katy Trail access in Rocheport.
 You can rent a bike if you don't have your own.
 Walking the trail i...Read more

 Fishing and boating are available on the Petite Saline nearby.
 You must provide your own gear.
 I once caught an 80# Bluecat on ...Read more

 Our county roads make for great hiking.
 Very little traffic.
 Canopied by trees it is mostly shaded.
 Very little traffic.